rezwan-lab/RoHo-ML/README.md

 - Generate RoHo scores from mutation-annotated trees (e.g., UShER for SARS-CoV-2).
 - Train ML models (XGBoost, CatBoost) to predict high-RoHo mutations using genomic features.
 - Enrich predictions with biological context using LLMs and mutation databases (e.g., IEDB, GISAID).
-- Build a mutation monitoring tool or dashboard for real-time prioritization.

 ---